davidverweij/nodejs-practice-api/README.md

 DELETE /user/{id}    # soft-delete a user by ID
 ```

-The `body` of the POST and PUT requests _for users_ should formatted as follows:
+The `body` of the POST and PUT requests _for users_ should be formatted as follows:

 ```js
 {